What Is Swing in Drum Programming? The Secret Behind Groove

 Swing Amount: The Numbers That Matter

-Swing is usually expressed as a percentage, and the range tells a genre story:
+Swing is usually expressed as a percentage.

 Amount | Feel |